patchlevel/event-sourcing/docs/pages/clock.md

 !!! note

-    The `ClockInterface` will be PSR-20 compatible as soon at it is published [here](https://github.com/php-fig/fig-standards/blob/master/proposed/clock.md).
+    The `Clock` interface will be PSR-20 compatible as soon at it is published [here](https://github.com/php-fig/fig-standards/blob/master/proposed/clock.md).